 Culture and Etiquette in Taiwan

-Taiwan is an Asian country, heavily influenced by Confucianism, which promotes filial piety and respect to elders.
+Taiwan is an Asian country heavily influenced by Confucianism, which promotes filial piety and respect for elders.
 This has made Taiwan, like Japan or Korea, a very respectful and humble society on the whole.
-Don’t expect the people to be reserved and unfriendly, but do expect them to be more polite in public, and definitely quieter.
+Don’t expect the people to be reserved and unfriendly, but do expect them to be more polite in public and definitely quieter.

 If you’re a foreigner, remember that you may be influencing someone’s whole opinion about the Western world, so take care to present a good image.
 Public transportation is a time for silence, as many people sleep on buses and trains, and even out and about on the streets and in restaurants, it’s a good idea to keep your voice low.
 Be on your best behavior; laughing and pointing out things may be all in good fun, but it can be offensive.

 One thing that may not be obvious is the taboo surrounding graves.
 Gravesites, while beautiful and interesting, are not tourist spots.
 Though you may really want to take a picture of it, don’t, as that is considered taboo and will seriously offend any native Taiwanese person around.

 Taiwan is a very safe country going by crime.
 While you shouldn’t take foolish risks or walk around by yourself in the dark, especially if you’re a woman, you shouldn’t need to worry too much about petty crime or theft.
 As for China, though they’ve had some bellicose rhetoric regarding the island in the past, most of the inhabitants don’t worry about it, and it doesn’t affect day-to-day living at all.
 For a comparison of crime rates between Taiwan and the US.